Sigli–Banda Aceh Toll Road

-Sigli–Banda Aceh Toll Road is a toll road that connects Banda Aceh to Sigli in Aceh, Indonesia.
+Sigli–Banda Aceh Toll Road is a controlled-access toll road that connects Banda Aceh to Sigli in Aceh, Indonesia.
 The Sigli-Banda Aceh toll road project began in 2018.
-This toll road is part of Banda Aceh-Medan corridor of Trans-Sumatra Toll Road network.
+This toll road is the northern stage of the Banda Aceh-Medan corridor of the Trans-Sumatra Toll Road network.

 Sections

 The toll road spans 74.1 km and is divided into six sections.
 The entire Sigli-Banda Aceh toll road is expected to operate fully by December 2021.
 The Indrapuri-Blang Bintang section (13.5 kilometers) was inaugurated in August, 2020.
 It is the first ever toll road in Aceh province.